Mexico–Slovakia relations

-Mexico–Slovakia relations are the diplomatic relations between Mexico and Slovakia.
+The nations of Mexico and Slovakia established diplomatic relations in 1993.
+Relations between both nations existed beginning in 1922 when Slovakia was part of Czechoslovakia until its separation from the union in 1992.

 Both countries are members of the Organisation for Economic Co-operation and Development and the United Nations.

 History

 Mexico established diplomatic relations with then Czechoslovakia in 1922; four years after the country proclaimed its independence from the Austro-Hungarian Empire.
 Diplomatic relations between the two nations were interrupted in April 1939 after the invasion from Germany in the country, however, the exiled Czechoslovak government in London maintained relations with Mexico.
 In 1942, diplomatic relations were fully restored between the two nations and in 1959, embassies were established in each other's capitals, respectively.

 In December 1992, Czechoslovakia was split into Slovakia and the Czech Republic.
 Mexico established diplomatic relations with newly independent Slovakia on 1 January 1993.
 Initially, Mexico maintained diplomatic relations with Slovakia from its embassy in Prague, however, in 1996 Mexico accredited relations to Slovakia from its embassy in Vienna, Austria due to its close proximity to the Slovak capital of Bratislava.
 During this time, Slovakia opened a resident embassy in Mexico City.

 In May 2006, Mexican President Vicente Fox paid an official visit to Slovakia and met with President Ivan Gašparovič.
 In February 2007, Mexican Foreign Secretary Patricia Espinosa paid a visit to Bratislava.
 In November 2017, Slovak President Andrej Kiska paid an official visit to Mexico.

-In 2018, both nations celebrate 25 years of diplomatic relations.
+In January 2024, both nations celebrated 31 years of diplomatic relations.